cliftonwwyeager/osmss/README.md

 VERSION 1.0

-Python script that downloads the full MalwareBazaar database and scans a directory of files, outputting matching file names to a .txt for further analysis, removal.
+Python script that downloads the full MalwareBazaar database and scans a directory of files, outputting matching file names to a .txt file for further analysis, removal.